Java Syntax – A Complete Guide to Master Java

 int b = 12;

-Once we have written a Java program and saved it, we need to compile and execute it by the following methods.
+Once we have written a Java program and saved it, we need to compile and execute it using the following methods.

-• Open up a CMD window on the saved location by <Shift+right-click> and then select your configured CLI, i,e CMD or powershell.
-If you are using any other OS like ubuntu or Linux, open up a terminal and navigate to the directory in which you have saved java program.
+• Open up a CMD window on the saved location by <Shift+right-click> and then select your configured CLI, i,e CMD or PowerShell.
+If you are using any other OS like Ubuntu or Linux, open up a terminal and navigate to the directory in which you have saved the Java program.

 • follow that by typing java <filename>